Kevin Caron shows his large format 3D-printed sculpture Mount Glacier. He says it’s cool for several reasons.

-First, printed in blue translucent PLA resin filament, it is so translucent you can almost see right through it – you can see his hand moving behind it.
+First, printed in blue translucent PLA filament, it is so translucent you can almost see right through it – you can see his hand moving behind it.
 Mount Glacier has no internal support inside of it, making it extremely translucent.

 Second, if you get really close to the sculpture you can see some of these joints where different towers came together.
 He shows where two of the sculpture’s five towers separate from one another and start to go in different directions.